 What Your Nails Can Tell You About Your Health

 The nails are a unique part of the body.
-You might love to file, buff, and slather your favorite nail polish on them.
-You could switch things up with false nails or express yourself through nail art.
-Or you might not even glance at them till it's time to snap them off.
-In any case, you should really be paying attention to what your nails actually look like.
-They can give you clues about the state of your health, notes Patient.
+You might love to file, buff, and slather your favorite nail polish on them; you may switch things up with false nails or express yourself through nail art; ir you might not even glance at them till it's time to snap them off.
+In any case, you should really be paying attention to what your nails actually look like, as they can give you clues about the state of your health, notes Patient.
 The nails were claws before, but they evolved (since we don't need to climb trees or slash throats with our bare hands anymore).
 That hard part of the nail is known as the nail plate.
 It helps with our grip and protects underlying structures.
 And how would we ever get that satisfying scratch without it?
 The nail plate grows out of the nail matrix, which is hidden by the skin and cuticle.
 It has the nail bed underneath and nail folds on its sides.

 Here's why your nails are soft, brittle, or flaky